Call Now - Open 24/7

 Why do such crashes happen in New York City?
 These are the most common causes:

-• A mechanical failure, such as a faulty brake system, broken chain, or blown-out tire, is yet another typical cause of bicycle collisions in the city.
+• A mechanical failure, such as a faulty brake system, broken chain, or blown-out tire

-• Negligent New York City cyclists who ignore traffic signs, exceed speed limits, or use their devices while driving can initiate a serious collision.
+• Negligent New York City cyclists who ignore traffic signs, exceed speed limits, or use their devices while riding.

 Single-Bike Crashes in New York City

-A single-bicycle accident means that there were no other road users that could have contributed to the collision.
+In 2024, more than 600 single-bike incidents were reported in NYC — the highest number in ten years.
+A single-bicycle accident means that there were no other road users who could have contributed to the collision.
 However, cyclists can still get seriously injured in such a crash.
-These collisions are usually caused by incomplete or poorly maintained bike infrastructure.
-For instance:

-Here’s a table reflecting how many bicyclists sustained serious traumas and fatal injuries in a solo accident in New York City from 2013 to 2023:
+Here’s a table reflecting how many bicyclists sustained injuries or died in a solo accident in NYC from 2013 to 2023:

 Year Bicyclists Injured Bicyclists Killed